jfrog/log-analytics/log-vendors/elastic-fluentd-kibana/README.md

 _include_tag_key_ defaults to false and it will add fluentd tag in the json record if set to true

+_user_ will be elastic by default

+_password_ will be the password specified for elastic user in elasticsearch authentication setup

 ```
 <match jfrog.**>
   @type elasticsearch
   @id elasticsearch
   host elasticsearch
   port 9200
+  user "elastic"
+  password <password>
   index_name unified-artifactory
   include_tag_key true
   type_name fluentd